captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## ELIZABETH:
 Henry.
+---
+## ELIZABETH:
 There no such thing as a business that’s nonprofit.
+---
+## ELIZABETH:
+Now before you sign any papers let me read them.
+---
+## ELIZABETH:
-Now before you sign any papers let me read them, I want a return and a percentage of the earnings.
+I want a return and a percentage of the earnings.
 ---
 ## HENRY:
 I love it when you talk business.